jonrau1/ElectricEye/README.md

 **NOTE:** While not required by ASFF, it is required by ElectricEye that all checks are mapped to the supported compliance standards.
 It is recommended to use the mapped `Compliance.Requirements` from an existing Check within an Auditor that is similar to yours - for instance - if you are developing a check around TLS, look for an example of a Check for encryption in transit.
 If you are developing a check to enable Logging, look for a Check that deals with Logging.

-**NOTE 2:** The `Resources.Type` should **ALWAYS** be an ARN, not ever Boto3 Client nor Function within will return an ARN and you may need to look up what the ARN looks like, refer to the **[Actions, resources, and condition keys for AWS services](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html)** section of the Service Authorization Reference.
+**NOTE 2:** The `Resources.Id` should **ALWAYS** be an ARN, not every Boto3 Client nor Function within will return an ARN and you may need to look up what the ARN looks like, refer to the **[Actions, resources, and condition keys for AWS services](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html)** section of the Service Authorization Reference.

 **NOTE 3:** When possible, **ALWAYS** use the AWS Documentation for the `Remediation.Recommendation.Text` and `Remediation.Recommendation.Url` sections of the ASFF.
 You should include a short description and note what Section and which Guide you are using.
 This additional meta-descriptiveness sould also be applied to the `Description` of a *failing* finding, as demonstrated below.